A Rose in the Wind

 "A Rose in the Wind" (titled "La rose des vents" for the French version and "Kembali" for the Indonesian version) is a song recorded by Indonesian singer Anggun for her international debut album, Snow on the Sahara (1997).
 The song was written in French by its producer Erick Benzi, before being adapted to English by Nikki Matheson and to Indonesian by Anggun.
-It was released as the album's second single, with a music video being directed Jean-Baptiste Erreca.
+It was released as the album's second single, with a music video being directed by Jean-Baptiste Erreca.

-Background and compostion
+Background and composition

 The song opens with an exotic-sounding flute, subdued verses and a soaring chorus.
 Some Indonesian spoken parts are heard.
 Anggun said that "A Rose in the Wind" was her favourite on the album: "It's my real story.
 It's the most personal song in terms of melody and a perfect example of what you find between Indonesia and the culture here [the West].
 Lyrically, it's something in which you can find the different faces of me, of a woman, the weak, the strong, the things that frighten me, my dreams.
 This is so personal".

+Music video

+The accompanying music video shows Anggun noticing a light that lands in her hands, transforming into a futuristic-looking sphere.
+She sings.
+The sphere transforms into the four elements while another light changes colors.